MinecraftForge/Documentation/docs/networking/entities.md

 This is the main vanilla system for synchronizing entity data from the server to the client.
 As such, a number of vanilla examples are available to refer to.

-Firstly you need a `DataParameter` for the data you wish to keep synchronized.
+Firstly you need a `DataParameter<T>` for the data you wish to keep synchronized.
 This should be stored as a static final field in your entity class, obtained by calling `EntityDataManager.createKey()` and passing the entity class and a serializer for that type of data.
 The available serializer implementations can be found as static constants within the `DataSerializers` class.

 !!! warning
     You should __only__ create data parameters for your own entities, _within that entity's class_.